athena-oss/athena/docs/api/cli-functions-host.md

 ### <a name="athenadockerhasoption"></a>`athena.docker.has_option`

-This function checks if there if the given option is already set.
+This function checks if the given option is already set.

 **USAGE:**  `athena.docker.has_option <option>`